yllekz/ms-edge-annoyances/README.md

 # Fantastic Microsoft Edge Annoyances and Where to Disable Them
 I needed to use Edge for something recently and was annoyed at the sheer volume of worthless junk settings that are enabled by default.
 I figured I'd chronicle all the stuff I disabled for reference.

 If you are forced to use Edge over Firefox, I hope you find the following modest list of annoying default settings helpful.
-Almost all of these should be turned off if you value privacy, security, and a browser that performs the sole purpose of browsing without any other nonsense.
+Almost all of these should be turned off if you value privacy, security, and a browser that performs the sole purpose of browsing without any other [nonsense](https://thomask.sdf.org/blog/2023/03/18/the-dark-defaults-of-microsoft-edge.html).

 #### It is worth nothing that I omitted a select few settings that some may wish to disable.
 Please be aware of this and make any adjustments in accordance with your own personal preferences.

-## Last updated 2022-11-23, version 107.0.1418.52 (Official build) (64-bit)
+## Last updated 2023-03-18, version 111.0.1661.44 (Official build) (64-bit)

 ### Validated on Windows.
 Untested on Linux/macOS/mobile operating systems.